11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 7. Comparison of measured WV with WV increase calculated from feedback over a long time period.

-As described in Section 4, as the temperature of liquid surface water increases, its vapor pressure increases which, if it’s not already saturated, forces more WV molecules into the atmosphere.
+As described in Section 4, as the temperature of liquid surface water increases, its saturation vapor pressure increases which, if the atmosphere is not already saturated, forces more WV molecules into the atmosphere.
 This contributes to a net feedback from all factors which caused the temperature to increase.
 A conservative value for WV increase (actual WV increase from feedback will be less than so calculated) was estimated in Sect 4 from available measured data to be 6.7% = 0.067 1/1.
 The large effective thermal capacitance of the planet is the main contributor to the conservatism.
 The temperature rise is in response to the time-integral of the forcing so it will lag the feedback forcing.

-The file for calculated change in WV is generated in EXCEL where each row contains:
+The file for calculated change in WV due to temperature increase is generated in EXCEL where each row contains:

 WVn = WV(n-1) + (Tn – T(n-1))* R * (WV(n-1) + F)